 Mindful Spending Brings Balance

 Managing your money is not just about looking for ways to save on groceries or being thrifty and frugal.
-There is a larger picture towards money management that includes both spending and saving.
+There is a larger picture of money management that includes both spending and saving.
 Saving for the future is not only about depriving yourself of every temptation.
-You can live and enjoy the moment while preparing for the future (saving for a down-payment) and fixing the mistakes of the past (like paying off credit card debt).
+You can live and enjoy the moment while preparing for the future (saving for a down payment) and fixing past mistakes (like paying off credit card debt).

 Budgeting your Money

-If you need tips to save money on essentials so you have more room to splurge you can check out any of my frugal living posts for money-saving tips.
+If you need tips to save money on essentials, so you have more room to splurge, you can check out any of my frugal living posts for money-saving tips.
 For example, you can automate your monthly spending on a credit card to take advantage of credit card rewards and not have any nasty late fees spring upon you.
-Having a mindful attitude towards spending can help you optimize your finances for maximum happiness.
+In addition, having a mindful attitude towards spending can help you optimize your finances for maximum happiness.